Correspondent Banking Explained:

 Correspondent banking helps in getting easy and quick clearning and settlement during International payment processing.

-Banks generally provide services to a number of financial institutions, and these relationships are governed by contracts negotiated bilaterally.
+Generally banks provide services to a number of financial institutions, and these relationships are governed by the contracts negotiated bilaterally.

 Mirror accounts are maintained by the banks to keep track of the funds available in their ‘Nostro’ account that they have with it’s correspondent bank.
 This account is used for reconciliation purpose.